clarmso/EmailWithReCaptcha/README.md

 * Must run SSL.
 * FREE :)

 I have considered using the free tier of the following API, but none satisfies all of the above.
 * formspree.io (Email exposed)
 * Sendgrid (Not free)
 * Mailgun (API key exposed)
 * Own SMTP/IMAP server (SPF record?)
+* Google Forms (Ugly)

 ## Deploying the Endpoint

 ### Node.js

 Yes, Node.js it is.
+I have Node 6.10.2 running.
+It was first worked on under Node 4.x.
+If nothing goes wrong, it should work under other versions of Node.

 ### Get a Heroku Account
 The instructions are specific to Heroku.
 The environment variables are Heroku-specific.
 With some treaking, you may get the REST API endpoint to work in other services that can host a Node.js environemnt.

 ### Get a Mailgun API Key and Domain

 Sign up for a free Mailgun account.
 If you expect only a few people per month would contact you using the contact form, the free tier should be more than enough.
 Create a new sandbox domain.
 Note the following two pieces of information after signing up: *API key* and *domain name*.
 They can be found in the Mailgun's dashboard.

 Optional: You may verify if the domain and API key are working by sending yourself an email using curl: https://documentation.mailgun.com/en/latest/quickstart-sending.html#send-via-api

-### Get a ReCaptcha Site Key Pair
+### Get a reCaptcha Site Key Pair

+Get a pair of reCaptcha keys from Google: https://www.google.com/recaptcha/.
+It does not really matter if the type is reCAPTCHA v2 or Invisible reCAPTCHA.
+I worked on the endpoint before the invisible one became available to the public.
+Eventually, I started to use the invisible reCAPTCHA instead of reCAPTCHA v2.
+That said, the endpoint should work for both versions.

 ### Client